King Kon

 Where do all the ideas come from, when he said he was dry after Carrie?
 (Which is to say, he admits going dry at least sometimes.)
 So, then, how are you going to be inspired every single subsequent day of your life?
 (Not to mention the effort in research for your story then keeping it consistent, logical and flowing, which is another huge process they don’t talk about.)

 Here’s the thing: a writer is plenty occupied reading and re-reading his own stuff, maybe a hundred times or more.
 Working on a book is time-consuming, entailing several revisions.
 Meaning you have to edit the damn thing several times, then re-read again for each edit.
 There’s no time for other buggering about, but this dude is flitting around all over the place.
 Ridiculous.
 It would try the energies and capabilities of the most extreme obsessive-compulsive.
-Even if he wasn’t otherwise occupied, just gallivanting all over hell’s half acre the way he does would consume his day.
+Even if he weren’t otherwise occupied, just gallivanting all over hell’s half acre the way he does would consume his day.
 So much idle time is another anomalous data point that indicates the story’s off, making it appear that he’s yet another “genius racket” character.

 They try to foist him off on us as some average, likable bloke, one of us.
 But he is an industry, not just some slob, not with assets more than some large companies.
 This is sort of a routine part of their promotional efforts, though.
 Other entertainment fields make industries out of, for example, actors and singers as well, and sell them to us as “jes’ plain folk.”